How and where to place aerials

 For O gauge, use the large aerials - though you can use the small aerials if your baseboard and track bed are less than 12mm.
 Use the StaRFIshrail tags.

-In general, you should try and place the aerials beneath the baseboard, providing your baseboard is not too thick - most model railways are on a 9mm (3/8") baseboard, but if you have a thicker baseboard, then you will need to work out the distance between the aerial and the tag, to make sure that there is less than 30mm between the two.
+In general, you should try and place the aerials beneath the baseboard, providing your baseboard is not too thick - most model railways are on a 9mm (3/8") baseboard, but if you have a thicker baseboard, then you will need to work out the distance between the aerial and the tag, to make sure that there is less than 30mm between the two, or 42mm if you are using the Large aerials.

 You MUST mount the aerial centrally to the track - this will give the best pickup, especially at high speed.
-The best way to do this is to drill two small holes (maybe 1mm) centrally between sleepers at around 30mm apart, and then use these as the positioning point when installing the aerial under the baseboard.
-A mm or two either way won't make much difference
+One way to do this is to drill two small holes (maybe 1mm) centrally between sleepers at around 30mm apart, and then use these as the positioning point when installing the aerial under the baseboard.
+A mm or two either way won't make much difference.
+If you are using the 3mm tags for Z or N gauge, the aerials MUST be placed under the track or under the track bed - unless you have an extremely thin baseboard, as the read distance is only 15mm.
+If you have a baseboard thicker than 13mm (1/2") then you will need to use the Large aerials.

 This is the easiest way to install aerials, especially on an existing layout.
 However, you need to make sure that the read distance is kept less than 30mm - ideally, a few millimetres less than this will give some overhead.